regRCPqn/regRCPqn/README.md

 Examples include samples from Chuang YH, Paul KC, Bronstein JM, Bordelon Y et al. Parkinson's disease is associated with DNA methylation levels in human blood and saliva.
 Genome Med 2017 Aug 30;9(1):76.
 (GEO accession number GSE111629).
 Only a subset of CpG probes is included in the test files.

+In BloodParkinson1, data have been preprocessed with SWAN.
+In BloodParkinson2, data have been preprocessed with RCP.